quintel/etsource/PLANNING.markdown

 Reasons why:
 * Currently it is hard to manage data without any version control being available in Excel.
-* Furthermore, there is no (proper) debugging.
+* There is no (proper) debugging.
-* Unit tests in Excel.
+* There are no tests possible in Excel.

 ### Requirements